jpmartha/EggsBenedict/README.md

   #### SharingFlowType enumeration

-  According to the [Instagram's documentation](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction), you can use two ways in Instagram's sharing flow. `SharingFlowType` is the enumeration following them.
+  According to the [Instagram's documentation](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction), you can use two ways in Instagram's sharing flow.
+The `SharingFlowType` is the enumeration following them.

   - `IGPhoto`